 No threatened fauna habitat was observed during the inspections by Umwelt.
-However, both PCT 1100 and 1102 were assessed as supporting marginal feeding habitat for eight threatened fauna species.
+However, PCT 1102 was assessed as supporting marginal feeding habitat for eight threatened fauna species.

-No large tree hollows or large hollow logs (with openings greater than 20 cm across) were recorded within the Site by Umwelt during the site inspection.
+No large tree hollows or large hollow logs (with openings greater than 20 cm across) were recorded within the Sites by Umwelt during the site inspection.
 However it is assumed that small tree hollows (openings less 20 cm across) and smaller logs would occur.

-The Site is located in the Central and Southern Tablelands Koala Management Area as identified by State Environmental Planning Policy (Biodiversity and Conservation) 2021 and therefore require assessment as to whether the Site supports core koala habitat.
-Umwelt determined that Site does not support core koala habitat for the following reasons:
+The Sites are located in the Central and Southern Tablelands Koala Management Area as identified by State Environmental Planning Policy (Biodiversity and Conservation) 2021 and therefore require assessment as to whether the Sites support core koala habitat.
+Umwelt determined that Sites do not support core koala habitat for the following reasons:

-- The occurrences of Eucalyptus blakelyi, E. mannifera, E. melliodora and E. viminalis (koala use trees as identified in Schedule 2 of SEPP (Koala Habitat Protection) 2021)) in the Sites all occur as individual trees covering less than 15% of the total area - The occurrences of the beforementioned koala use trees consist of less than 15% of the total abundance of trees occurring in the study area No records of koalas have been made from within the township of Captains Flat.
+- The occurrences of Eucalyptus blakelyi, E. mannifera, E. melliodora and E. viminalis (koala use trees as identified in Schedule 2 of SEPP (Koala Habitat Protection) 2021) in the Sites all occur as individual trees covering less than 15% of the total area - The occurrences of the beforementioned koala use trees consist of less than 15% of the total abundance of trees occurring in the study area - No records of koalas have been made from within the township of Captains Flat.